AshLaw96/weather-wise/README.md

 - As a new site user, I would like to know how to play the quiz, so that I can easily understand what I need to do and start playing.
 - As a new site user, I would like to choose how hard the quiz is, so that I can challenge myself with harder questions.
 - As a new site user, I would like to choose the amount of questions I get asked, so that I don't get bored.
-- As a new site user, I would like to keep playing the game as many times as I want, so that I can keep learning interesting facts about the weather.
+- As a new site user, I would like to keep playing the game as many times as I want, so that I can keep testing my knowledge about the weather.

 ### Returning Site Users

 - As a returning site user, I would like to be able to try answering any question again if I didn't input one of the given options, so that my score isn't effected because of this.
 - As a returning site user, I would like to be able to see my high score, so that I can try and beat it and improve my knowledge.
 - As a returning site user, I would like to have different questions asked, so that I'm not repeating the same questions every time I play.
-- As a returning site user, I would like to see different icons or images, so that I can be visually pleased whilst learning cool facts at the same time.
+- As a returning site user, I would like to see different icons or images, so that I can be visually pleased whilst testing my knowledge of t he weather through the game.
-- As a returning site user, I would like to see other peoples high score, so that I can try and get on the top of the leaderboard.
+- As a returning site user, I would like to see other people's high score, so that I can try and get on the top of the leaderboard.

 ## Features